 - Essay not to exceed 500 words answering the question, “Why are you interested in pursuing a law career in the public service sector?”

-- Letter from your Direct Supervisor and Office/Department where you will be interning highlighting your duties and responsibilities along with confirming your full-time ten week internship dates of employment.
+- Letter (or email) from your Direct Supervisor and Office/Department where you will be interning highlighting your duties and responsibilities along with confirming your full-time ten week internship dates of employment.
+(This is only for those interning at Alternative Sites)

 Materials should be sent to: